-Animal Health Regulations for Fairs and Shows in Wisconsin: 2020 Season.
+Animal Health Regulations for Fairs and Shows in Wisconsin: 2021 Season.
 This is a summary of animal health requirements for fairs, shows and exhibitions only.
-They are not necessarily the same as requirements for importing animals into Wisconsin or moving them within the state for other purposes.
+They are not necessarily the same as requirements for importing animals into

+Wisconsin or moving them within the state for other purposes.
 They may change if animal diseases occur in Wisconsin or elsewhere, so you should always check our website or contact us for current information.
 Ref. s.
 ATCP 10.87, Wis.
 Admin.
 Code

-General Requirements for show organizers All fairs or exhibitions of any length must obtain, review, and keep for five years all required records and test results:
+General Requirements for show organizers.

+All fairs or exhibitions of any length must obtain, review, and keep for five years all required records and test results:
-•Exhibitor's name and address

-- •Animal identification (number, type, description) - •Documents showing compliance with disease testing, identification, and other health requirements - •Livestock premises number, if any, where animals originated - •If requested by the fair or show organizer, the documentation showing legal importation (if applicable) and movement to the event
+- Exhibitor's name and address - Animal identification (number, type, description, and, when required, official identification (see requirements for different animals below)) - Documents showing compliance with disease testing and other health requirements - Livestock premises number, if any, where animals originated - Documentation showing legal importation to the event (if applicable) and, when required, movement to the event (see requirements for different animals below) - For swine, a record of any swine transported directly to a slaughtering establishment - For swine, a record of any swine transported to an animal market where all animals sold at the market sale for that day were shipped directly to a slaughtering establishment

-Fairs or exhibitions lasting more than 24 hours must appoint a licensed veterinarian to inspect all animals daily and review the above required records.
+Fairs or exhibitions lasting more than 24 hours must appoint a licensed veterinarian to inspect all animals daily.